mnhollandplum/ruby-submissions/1804-b/1module/battleship/Andrew_Mockett.md

 - [ ] Application meets all requirements (extension not req'd)

-### 5. Version Control
+### 5. Version Control - 2.5

-- [ ] Developer commits at a pace of at least 1 commit per hour
+- [X] Developer commits at a pace of at least 1 commit per hour
 - [ ] Developer implements branching and PRs
-- [ ] The final submitted version is merged into master
+- [X] The final submitted version is merged into master